 Tuesday, 7 July 2026

 2026, July 6.
 USA, Massachusetts, Cape Cod, Loagy Bay.
-Seven common dolphins stranded and refloated.
+A mass stranding of 7 common dolphins.
+All were relocated and refloated.
 That is exactly 37 days after the May 30th meteor airburst.

 Preliminary Report and will update: Field Timeline for the July 6, 2026 Incident: